 This book provides a financial tutorial for young people especially, but anyone who struggles to make sense of their finances and money will benefit from the information and advice.

 Personal finance should be a life-long learning journey.
-Your financial need in your 40s and 50s are much different than they were in your 20s.
+Your financial need in your 40s and 50s is much different than they were in your 20s.
 Also, life always takes little twists and never goes as planned.
 Planning needs to be flexible to make it go more smoothly.

 Related article: Financial planning is a road map to financial freedom

 Another key aspect of this book is that life isn’t always about planning for retirement – although that’s what many people think.
 It’s more about achieving financial freedom at a reasonable age.
 That means different things to different people.
-For some it means retiring at 60, while for others it may mean working many to age 70 but with the flexibility to retire earlier if health deteriorates.
+For some, it means retiring at 60, while for others it may mean working many to age 70 but with the flexibility to retire earlier if health deteriorates.

-My two adult children are quite well grounded financially but everyone can improve so they’re going to get this book from me.
+My two adult children are quite well-grounded financially but everyone can improve so they’re going to get this book from me.
 I hope they read it.